airbnb/okreplay/readme.md

 to connect to a different URI when under test is tedious and might not accurately simulate the real service.

-Walkman aims to solve these problems by intercepting HTTP connections initiated by your application and replaying previously __recorded__ responses.
+OkReplay aims to solve these problems by intercepting HTTP connections initiated by your application and replaying previously __recorded__ responses.

 The first time a test annotated with `@Betamax` is run, any HTTP traffic is recorded to a tape and